cs230-stanford/website-spring-2020/project.md

  | **Code** | Please include a link to a Github repository with the code for your final project.
 You do not have to include the data or additional libraries.
  | **Grading** | The final report will be judged based off of the clarity of the report, the relevance of the project to topics taught in CS230, the novelty of the problem, and the technical quality and significance of the work.
  | **Submission** | Submit on Gradescope.

+**<span style='background-color: rgba(246,208,0,0.99);'>The late day policy for the final report and video report is slightly different.</span>**
+- <span style='background-color: rgba(246,208,0,0.99);'>You may use up to **two** late days on either assignment.
+Note that if you submit both two days late, that would be using four late days.</span>
+- <span style='background-color: rgba(246,208,0,0.99);'>Instead of a 20% penalty for submitting after the late day deadline, you will instead receive a 0.
+Please make sure to submit on time!</span>